ahsamt/StockScreener/README.md

 ## Stockscreener folder - key files included:

-├── models.py - contains models created for the application
+models.py - contains models created for the application urls.py - URL routes used in the application utils.py - "helper" functions used in the views.py views.py - functions taking in Web requests and returning matching responses

-├── static
-│   └── stockscreener
+_static/stockscreener folder_:

-│   ├── index.js - JavaScript code used
+- index.js - JavaScript code used
-│   └── styles.css - CSS styling added
+- styles.css - CSS styling added

-├── templates
+_templates folder_:

-│   └── stockscreener
+- stockscreener
-│   ├── about.html - template for the "About" page
+- about.html - template for the "About" page
-│   ├── graphs.html - child template displaying the 2 graphs used
+- graphs.html - child template displaying the 2 graphs used
-│   ├── index.html - template for the main "Search" page
+- index.html - template for the main "Search" page
-│   ├── layout.html - base template
+- layout.html - base template
-│   ├── login.html - template for the "Log In" page
+- login.html - template for the "Log In" page
-│   ├── register.html - template for the "Register" page
+- register.html - template for the "Register" page
-│   ├── search_form.html - child template for the stock search form
+- search_form.html - child template for the stock search form
-│   ├── stock_details.html - child template displaying stock information
+- stock_details.html - child template displaying stock information
-│   ├── ticker_list.html - template for the "Ticker List" page
+- ticker_list.html - template for the "Ticker List" page
-│   └── watchlist.html - template for the "Watchlist" page
+- watchlist.html - template for the "Watchlist" page
-├── urls.py - URL routes used in the application
-├── utils.py - "helper" functions used in the views.py
-└── views.py - functions taking in Web requests and returning matching responses